mat3e/3pigs-ddd/README.md

    * `WolfStartedClimbing` should call both `litFire` and `comeDownTheChimneyOf` in a proper order
    * `WolfEscaped` should result in knowledge sharing
 * Full Event Sourcing - `House` can be built just from events, no snapshots in the current form
+* Rely fully on `DomainEventPublisher` - although `@DomainEvents` annotation looks nice, it relies on `ApplicationEventPublisher` which has known limitations, especially without additional tooling like [Spring Modulith](https://spring.io/blog/2022/10/21/introducing-spring-modulith)